HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 Please refer to the original values.yaml for all available applications that can be configured.
 See the [Planning your container deployment using Helm](../../../../container/index.md) topic for details.

+As of CF212, the addon host is now required for all hybrid deployments.
+An absolute FQDN must be set.
+See [Relative Hostname for CC and DAM](../../../../../../../whatsnew/cf20/newcf212/#relative-hostnames-for-cc-and-dam-addons) for more details.

 ## Configure HAProxy certificate

 For HAProxy to allow forward requests to your applications, you must provide it with a TLS Certificate.
 This certificate is used for incoming/outgoing traffic from the outside of the Kubernetes or OpenShift cluster to your applications.
 HAProxy performs TLS offloading.